-- Students who have enrolled for the first time in US High Schools prior to the 45th day shall be included in the 1YOTG metric for the High School of their enrollment on the 180th day. - Note that the cohort reported for the 1YOTG metric on any given report card contains students with 9GR equal to the two-digit year of report cards (e.g., students with 9GR = 24 shall be reported on 2024 Report Cards, also referred to as the school's 9GR24).
+- Students who have enrolled for the first time in US High Schools prior to the 45th day shall be included in the 1YOTG metric for the High School of their enrollment on the 180th day. - Note that the cohort reported for the 1YOTG metric on any given report card has contains students with 9GR equal to the two-digit year of report cards (e.g., students with 9GR = 24 shall be reported on 2024 Report Cards, also referred to as the school's 9GR24). - Recently Arrived Multilingual Learners (see this section) shall be excluded from the 1YOTG metric because the 45th day is within 12 months of their initial enrollment in US Schools.